jrmullen/Watchdog/README.md

 		(more restrictive permissions than this are recommended for security)
 		`sudo chmod 777 path/to/script/script.sh`

-		3. Create crontab to schedule running the script `crontab -u pi -e`
+		c.
+Create crontab to schedule running the script `crontab -u pi -e`

-		4. Specify the schedule to run the script inside the crontab file in format: minute hour dayOfMonth month dayOfWeek command
+		d.
+Specify the schedule to run the script inside the crontab file in format: minute hour dayOfMonth month dayOfWeek command
 		 I.e. run every minute:
 		 * * * * * /home/pi/ftpupload_remote.sh`

-		5. Save file
+		e.
+Save file